 January 31, 2017 First Rabbit Code of Practice released by NFACC.
 Open for public comment until March 31, 2017.
 Please take a few moments to respond as the NFACC is industry-controlled.

 Take part in the NFACC’s survey.
-You can also copy and paste the BC SPCA’s submission for your comments.
+You can also copy and paste the BC SPCA’s submission (link no longer active) for your comments.
+Sign: Stop the Torture of Rabbits in Canada.
 It’s that easy to make a difference in the lives of rabbits exploited for unnecessary human consumption.

 Read more: USDA Classifies Rabbits as Poultry; rabbit production in the EU; Codes needed; Australia.
 Whole Foods pilot project: Meet your "meat" rabbit; LCA exposes rabbit torture at Pel-Freez slaughterhouse, Arkansas